sandeep-d-patil/Maskrcnn-Cityscapes/README.md

 ## Experimental setup

 ### Dataset and hyperparameters
 We split the train images of 3 cities from the Cityscapes dataset into train and val, with 500 images for training and 20 images for validation.
 We train the models in our experiments on 500 images after initially filtering out images with no traffic participants.
-Then, we filter out instances with bounding boxes with an area less than a minimum area of 2500 pixels as suggested in this [pytorch discussion forum (https://discuss.pytorch.org/t/mask-rcnn-loss-is-nan/60064/2)].
-This was to allow loss values to converge in training.
-The Dataset class implementation is provided here.
+Then, we filter out instances with bounding boxes with an area less than a minimum area of 2500 pixels as suggested in this [[pytorch discussion forum](https://discuss.pytorch.org/t/mask-rcnn-loss-is-nan/60064/2)].
+This was done to allow loss values to converge in training.
+The code for the Dataset class based on the implementation by [[maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark)] is provided here.

 ```
 ### Dataset class implementation adapted from maskrcnn-benchmark